 I asked him to guess how many Unifix cubes he would need to stretch from the top of the pumpkin to the bottom.
 Then he jumped in and started building a stack, counting the cubes when he was finished.

 Next up was weight so we placed our pumpkin on the scale and discovered that it weighed just half a pound.
 (My son couldn’t believe it because he tops the scale at nearly 50 pounds now!)

 When he was ready, we grabbed the yarn and he wrapped it around the belly of the pumpkin.
 I helped him snip the ends so it was just the right diameter.

 Then he stretched the yarn along the edge of a ruler to find its length.

-Middle Brother’s favorite part came when he tested whether the pumpkin would sink or float.
+My son’s favorite part came when he tested whether the pumpkin would sink or float.
 He was stunned to discover that his guess was wrong – our little pumpkin happily rested at the top of our bucket.

 Our pumpkin investigation was such a fun way to sneak in some STEM learning!
 I hope your kids love it too.